Ming-Yeung-Alfred-Meng/make-it-stand/README.md

 Concretely, use std::sort() and a custom comparator that is a lambda function that takes two voxel indices as inputs, and compute and compare their signed distance from the imaginary plane.

 6. The main loop of inner carving.
 Loop through the sorted voxels that have non-negative signed distance, and "carve" them one by one, i.e. update the center of mass and mass of the object at each iteration.
-Let $\rho$ be the density, and $CoM_old$ and $m_old$ be the center of mass and mass before "carving" the current voxel in consideraion, respectively, their counterparts after "carving", $CoM_{new}$ and $m_{new}$ are:
+Let $\rho$ be the density, and $CoM_{old}$ and $m_{old}$ be the center of mass and mass before "carving" the current voxel in consideraion, respectively, their counterparts after "carving", $CoM_{new}$ and $m_{new}$ are:

 $$CoM_{new} = \frac{CoM_{old} \cdot m_{old}}{m_{new}} - \frac{\rho}{24m_{new}}\sum_{f \in F} ((v_j - v_i) \times (v_k - v_i)) * g(v_i, v_j, v_k)$$